WestDRI/wgpages/content/apptainer1/04-advanced.md

-### Chapel GPU container
+### Demo: Chapel GPU container

 Recently, I built a container for using GPUs from Chapel programming language.
 There are some issues compiling Chapel with LLVM and GPU support on InfiniBand clusters, so I bypassed them by creating a container that can be used on any of our clusters, whether built on InfiniBand, or Ethernet, or OmniPath interconnect.

-The container can be used only on one node (no multi-node parallelism), but it does support multiple GPUs.
+- the container can be used only on one node (no multi-node parallelism), but it does support multiple GPUs
+- installed Chapel into an overlay image (we'll study overlays below)

 Here is how I would use it on Cedar: